 “You ought to be the most offended of anybody,” he says to liberals, “If a dollar that could help a poor person is being squandered in some way.”

 I think that we can say that most honest, and well-meaning liberal citizens believe that when their hard-earned tax dollars are devoted to helping the poor, they don’t mind paying those taxes, and they will vote for any politician that pledges to do so.
-The question I’ve always had for these citizens, that mean well, is what percentage of that dollar, ostensibly devoted to fighting poverty, ends up being allocated to a bureaucracy devoted to fighting poverty?
+The question I’ve always had for these citizens of good intentions is what percentage of that tax dollar, ostensibly devoted to fighting poverty, ends up being allocated to a bureaucracy devoted to fighting poverty?
 What percentage of that dollar goes to administrative costs, various other bureaucratic expenses, and what percentage ends up being fraudulently wasted, abused, and trapped in the bureaucratic red tape of redundancies?
-What percentage of that hard-earned, tax payer’s dollar actually makes it to the poor people that that bureaucracy is intended to help, and what percentage ends up getting “squandered” in some way?
+What percentage of that hard-earned, tax payer’s dollar actually makes it to the poor people that that bureaucracy is intended to help, and what percentage ends up being squandered in some way?

 Another way of framing the same question I would have for those that vote Democrat for the expressed intent of helping the poor, or resolving economic inequality, through the various methods of tax allocations, government regulation, etc., is what are the various programs’ rates of success?

 The liberal response to former Governor Daniels’ quote is that he is hateful, racist, against the poor, against women, and mean.
-If Daniels followed the John McCain strategy of countering such charges, he would then spend so much of his time defending himself against the charge that his central message would get lost in the shuffle, and people would walk away thinking that he’s mean.
+If Daniels followed the John McCain strategy of countering such charges, he would then spend so much of his time defending himself against this charge that his central message would get lost in the shuffle, and people would walk away thinking that he’s mean.
 It’s called weaponzied compassion.